 The subscription economy is expected to increase by 30% annually, with the industry set to reach 9 billion dollars in 2020.
 Subscriptions are predicted to surpass stores’ profit margins within three years.

 A customer might be subscribed to many different products or receive promotional offers.
 With each additional purchase, there is a new customer ID and billing information associated with it.

-This creates a challenging task for companies trying to keep track of customers’ data and integrate systems across business units which often lack standardized processes within their organization.
+This creates a challenging task for companies trying to keep track of customers’ data and integrate systems across business units, often lacking standardized processes within their organization.

 This officer manages subscriptions at scale by optimizing automated marketing campaigns, ensuring financial reconciliations between sales teams to avoid discrepancies in invoicing, automatically merchandising inventory during periods of low open rates, etc.

 This role is responsible for subscription billing and renewal for a company’s customers.

 Companies that sell subscriptions, memberships, or content to generate revenue need a strong team behind the scenes to keep things running smoothly.